Kimberley Park railway station: History

 The station was rebuilt by the Great Eastern Railway and provided with a second platform when the line was doubled in the early 1880s.
 A new up platform was constructed, and the existing buildings were given new glass-fronted passenger accommodation and platform canopies.
 In 1882 the station was considered a request stop.

-Until 1923 the station was known as 'Kimberley', but this was changed to 'Kimberley Park' during the Grouping to avoid confusion with Kimberley station in Nottinghamshire.
-The main buildings were on the down platform, with a smaller waiting room being provided on the up.
+Until 1923 the station was known as Kimberley, but this was changed to Kimberley Park during the Grouping to avoid confusion with Kimberley station in Nottinghamshire.
+The main buildings were on the "down" platform, with a smaller waiting room being provided on the "up" platform.

-The goods yard was situated on the down side of the line, comprising a single siding linked by trailing connections to the up and down main lines.
+The goods yard was situated on the "down" side of the line, comprising a single siding linked by trailing connections to the up and down main lines.
 Kimberley was provided with loading docks and a cattle pen.